ipfs-examples/js-ipfs-examples/examples/browser-create-react-app/.github/pull_request_template.md

 **IMPORTANT: Please do not create a Pull Request for this repository.**

+The contents of this repository are automatically synced from the parent [IPFS Examples Project](https://github.com/ipfs-examples/js-ipfs-examples) so any changes made to the standalone repository will be lost after the next sync.

+Please open a PR against [IPFS Examples](https://github.com/ipfs-examples/js-ipfs-examples) instead.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.